bostonphp/PHP-Beginners-Book/learning_php/learning_php.markdown

 - Apple Safari

 ### Web developer toolbar
-If your using Firefox, I highly reccomend this the addon/extension.
+If your using Firefox, I highly recommend this the add-on/extension.
 It will allow you to do various things like disable javascript, disable/enable styles, as well as a number of other great features

 ### Firebug